apache/dolphinscheduler-website/docs/en-us/dev/user_doc/alert_spi.md

 * dolphinscheduler-spi

-     This module is the core SPI module and provides the basic SPI relevant behaviour,where dolphinschedulerplugin is the plugin top-layer interface, all DolphinsCheduler's plugins must implement the interface, and the module also provides some universal tool classes (if you can detach it again Some will something will be better?
+     This module is the core SPI module and provides the basic SPI relevant behaviour, where dolphinschedulerplugin is the plugin top-layer interface, all DolphinsCheduler's plugins must implement the interface, and the module also provides some universal tool classes (if you can detach it again Some will something will be better?
 For example, the UI, we currently use the parameter part) and some UI related basic information.

 * dolphinscheduler-alert